turboMaCk/glue/README.md

         ...
 ```

-As you can see, this is quite neat even though it requires some boiler-plate code around deconstruction the pair
+As you can see, this is quite neat even though it requires some boiler-plate code to deconstruct the pair
-and constructing new one.
+and construct new one.
 One can as well utilize `Tuple.mapFirst` and `Tuple.mapSecond` function (Bi functor):

 ```elm
 update : Msg -> Model -> (Model, Cmd Msg)